nowyhub/nwatch/README.md

 Nwatch is a lightweight IP logger disguised as a ping pong game.
-It collects visitor data upon interaction and sends it to a Discord webhook.
+It collects victim data upon interaction and sends it to a Discord webhook.

 ⚙️ Setup
 Clone the repo: